 The structure in which an inventory hierarchy is organized.

-Identifies kind of inventory or context in which an ad serves.
+Identifies kind of inventory or medium in which an ad serves.
+Values include (but are not limited to) the following:

 Process where the same creative serves to multiple ad units on the same page at the same time.
 The Google Ad Manager ad server tries to ensure that this does not happen.